 In times of uncertainty we need reassurance and we look to the past.
 The 70's are filled with pared back earthy grounded colours, think retro-inspired soft neutrals of buttercream to mustards, terracotta to burnt sienna, avocado with a colourful pop of lilac.

 We are also seeing a return to petite bouquets and simply understated table centrepieces with carefully selected blooms that have meaning and arranged in a way to best represent the couples personality and unique style.

 DANCING WITH COLOUR

-Mood-boosting palettes are a totally personal choice we are seeing lots of variables as couples personalise their palette however two which are gaining popularity amongst our clients are:
+Mood-boosting palettes are a totally personal choice we are seeing lots of variables as couples personalise their palette however three which are gaining popularity amongst our clients are:

-Colours of the Rainbow - Rainbows were the sign of hope and thanks last year is emerging which is informal, spirited and cheerful.
-This is often the choice of those having a small intimate ceremony locally and gathering their nearest and dearest to celebrate in extravagant style in their gardens at home or at their favourite restaurant.
+Colours of the Rainbow - This is often the choice of those having a small intimate ceremony locally and gathering their nearest and dearest to celebrate in extravagant style in their gardens at home or at their favourite restaurant.

-Transparency White - timelessness reminiscent of dreamlike gowns from a Jane Austin Novel.
-The florals are light, airy and delicate with trailing clematis, textural astrantia and pretty .agapanthus.
+Transparency White - timelessness reminiscent of dreamlike gowns from a Jane Austen Novel.
+The florals are light, airy and delicate with trailing clematis, textural astrantia and pretty agapanthus.
 It's perfect for those wanting to transport their guests to a country estate with Mr Darcey.